 Monday – Friday join the parish community in praying the Rosary before the 8:30 am Mass in the Church.

 Do you need a gift for Easter?
 Are you looking for a gift which reflects and expresses your Catholic faith?
-How about you stop by the Parish Office and see our parish secretary, to request a Mass to be said for a family member, friend, yourself, etc. There is no better gift than the gift of prayer!
+How about stopping by the Parish Office to request a Mass to be said for a family member, friend, yourself, etc. There is no better gift than the gift of prayer!
 The offering of a Mass for someone (living or deceased) is very powerful.

 Consider enrolling the names (living or deceased) in the Easter Novena.
 The Easter Novena is a period of nine consecutive days of prayer.
 The names enrolled in the Easter Novena will be remembered at Mass for nine consecutive days.
 The envelopes are found at all of the Church doors.
 If you are a registered parishioner, an envelope was mailed to you.
 You can also participate through the eGiving program.